 The PhD Summer Academy for PhD students is a 2 weeks intense period of learning for PhD students, debating, and discovering the fundamental concepts and recent trends in supply chain management, in addition to meeting future colleagues and having a great time in Zaragoza, Spain.
-Apply Now!
+Learn more!

 Professors from past editions of the PhD Summer Academy added the following:

 "I was asked to join the PhD summer academy at ZLC and offer a course on Competition and Cooperation in Supply Chains.
 I really enjoyed having the opportunity to interact with such a diverse group of students, coming from very different countries and very different backgrounds.
 My favorite part was doing an in-person experiment, where the students had a chance to interact with each other and got to know their colleagues better, while at the same time learning about cooperation, negotiation, and stable outcomes.
 The class was full of positive energy"

 The aim of the summer academy school is to create a strong knowledge discussion forum to boost research results and advances in supply chain management.
 Learn more!

 The full program comprises 4 modules, participants can take individual modules (250€ early bird or 300€ from April 15 onwards)

 Professor: Elisabeth Davis-Sramek, Harbert College of Business Auburn University, Alabama.

 A significant challenge that virtually all PhD students must tackle is understanding theory.
 An important aspect of scholarship is being able to differentiate between theory building, theory testing, theory elaboration, and other aspects of what constitutes a “good” theory.
 This course addresses several fundamental questions: What is theory?
 As a discipline, why should we care about theory?
 How are different research traditions and their underlying assumptions reflected in theory?
 What does it mean to make a theoretical contribution?
 Finally, this course offers insight on best practices for publishing research in SCM journals that require a high level of theoretical rigor.